DoctorBuBBle/website/src/pages/index.md

 aboutSection:
   title: About Me
   text: >-
     Hi, I am Sebastian.
-I'm a \[age] Years old full-stack Software developer with an endless curiosity.
+I'm a [age] Years old full-stack Software developer with an endless curiosity.

     But I am not just passionate about learning new programming concepts, languages, frameworks or patterns.
 I also love to know the application of my software solutions.
-May that be the process of inspecting bottles for foreign objects or real estate valuation.
+May that be the process of inspecting bottles for quality issues or real estate valuation.
 Not knowing why I have to solve a problem is hard to bear for me.

     In my free time I am currently learning Spanish and extending my Math knowledge.
 At the same time I try to constantly improve my learning technique and approaches to become more time efficient in the process.
 My favorite book about learning is currently "[A mind for numbers](https://www.amazon.de/-/en/Barbara-Oakley-ebook/dp/B00G3L19ZU)" by Ph.D.
 Barbara Oakley.